Frequently Asked Questions

 What is the appropriate ETS code to use for the GRE and TOEFL exams?

 Please use institution code 7690 for the GRE scores and 2919 for the TOEFL.

 Is health insurance required?

-Yes, all domestic students enrolled in six or more credit hours per semester (or considered full time), and all international students, are required to have health insurance.
+Yes, all domestic students enrolled in six or more credit hours per semester, and all international students, are required to have health insurance.
 The University of Miami Student Health Service offers a student health insurance plan.
-The premium for this plan is added to each student’s fees.
+The premium for this plan is $2513 per year.

 Do I have to purchase the health insurance plan offered by the University?
 What if I’m covered under my parents/spouse/other source?

-Domestic students with adequate, alternative coverage may request cancellation of the health insurance fee by submitting a Domestic Insurance Cancellation Form, or through the electronic CaneLink system.
+Domestic students with adequate alternative coverage may request cancellation of the health insurance fee by submitting a Domestic Insurance Cancellation Form, or through the electronic Canelink system.
 Students with limited out of area coverage are urged to carefully review their options before waiving the Student Health Service sponsored insurance plan.
-Deadlines to waive the insurance are July 25th for the fall semester, January 25th for the spring semester, April 25th for summer I, and June 25th for summer II.
+Deadlines to waive the insurance fee are September 1st for the fall semester, February 1st for the spring semester, May 20th for summer I and July 1st for summer II.

 All international students are required to enroll in the University sponsored heath insurance program.
 This cannot be waived.

 How much does the University of Miami insurance plan cost?